paulelvers/streamlit_docker/README.md

 ### Develop yourself
-No you can start developing your own application.
+Now you can start developing your own application.
 Just change the source code in app.py add more python modules and additional dependencies (which you should always add to requirements.txt).

 Have a look at the [Streamlit Gallery](https://streamlit.io/gallery), if you need some inspiration.